 Firewalls can be administered in the same way from a remote host, whether it has IPv4 or IPv6 addresses (web administration and SSH connections).
 In order to do so, the server must listen on both protocols.
-However, SN Global Administration cannot connect to firewalls in IPv6.

 The application protection features provided in Active Update (Antispam, Antivirus, etc.) can retrieve their updates from a mirror server that has an IPv6 address.